The straight scoop on emergencies:

 ALLERGIES

 Although uncommon, allergic reactions during orthodontic treatment can occur.
 Patients may be allergic to the metal in some appliances, or to the latex gloves worn by staff.
-If unusual or unexplained symptoms such as inflammation, redness in your mouth, or a skin rash appear, please call us for advice.
+If unusual or unexplained symptoms such as inflammation, redness in your mouth, excessive ulcers or mouth sores, or a skin rash appear, please call us for advice.